LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 ## Accessing Array Elements

-The code shown below will access the array element with an index of 2  and assign the value stored there, "Han Solo", to the variable `character`.
+The code shown below will access the array element with an index of 2  and assign the value stored there, "Han Solo", to the constant `character`.

 <pre>const character = starWars[2];
                     &uarr;      &uarr;
              array name   index
 </pre>

-This next line of code will change the value stored at index 2 to "Leia".
+This next line of code will change the value stored at index 3 to "Leia".

-`starwars[2] = "leia";`
+`starwars[3] = "Leia";`

 Question: Which name got replaced?